 In the Details section, enter a name for the rule in the Name field.

-In the Action section, select the action that the app will taken when it recognizes an order that meets the rules:
+In the Action section, select the action that you want the app to take when it recognizes an order that meets the rules:

-- Cancel Orders - The app will automatically cancel the order.
+- Cancel Orders - The app automatically cancels the order.

-- Warning - The app will display a notification about the order in your Shopify admin.
+- Warning - The app displays a notification about the order in your Shopify admin.